VIVEKREDDYGOLLALA/Pager/readme-md.md

 If the pipeline execution stops due to an error in any script, check the error message and the corresponding script.
 The `main.py` script will not proceed to the next script if the current one fails.

-To resolve common issues:
-- Ensure all dependencies are installed correctly
-- Verify that the input parameters are valid
-- Check if the Shoonya API credentials are properly configured (if applicable)
-- Ensure sufficient disk space for storing generated files

-## Contributing

-Contributions to improve the pipeline are welcome.
-Please feel free to submit pull requests or open issues for bugs, feature requests, or improvements.